krismania/local-stream/README.md

 stream your stuff around your house

 ### Setting up
+First, install dependencies with `npm install`.

-To build the app and server, use `npm run build-client` and `npm run build-server`.
+Next, build the react app and server with `npm run build-client` and `npm run build-server`.

 To start the server, use `npm run server`.